soham1192k/CS-253/README.md

 # CS-253
-These are the Assignment solutions for the course CS253, Spring '21 at IITK.
+These are my assignment and midsem-endsem submissions for the course CS253, Spring '21 at IITK.
 Professor- Dr. Subhajit Roy